Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 # **FirstEntry**
 > AnchoredEntryResponse FirstEntry (string context, string chainId)

 Get the first entry in the provided chain.
-This is the oldest entry also called the chain tail.
-Please note that the achorTimes will only contain the first anchor time.
-Call getEntry to retrieve all times
+This is the oldest entry also called the chain tail

 ### Example
 ```csharp